benwr/benwr.github.io/_posts/2017-10-18-the_window_manager.md

 ---
 layout: post
-title: The window manager I want To use
+title: The window manager I want to use
 date: October 18, 2017
 location: San Francisco
-categories: notes feed
 ---

 I spend some time thinking about my workflow - what's good about